 - Student loan interest

-- Amounts transferred from a spouse or a common-law partner on schedule-2.
+- Amounts transferred from a spouse or a common-law partner.

 - Medical expenses incurred in the 24 months prior to the DOD as long as they have not been claimed on any other return.
 The medical expenses can be split between the final return and the rights or things return.
 However, the total expenses claimed on both returns is reduced by 3% of the total net income reported on all returns in the year of death.